osirrc/indri-docker/README.md

 ### Indexing a collection

-Once that is done, the following `jig` command can be used to index TREC disks 4/5 for `robust04` (analogous command for the `gov2` corpus):
+Once that is done, the following `jig` command can be used to index TREC disks 4/5 for `robust04`:

 ```
 python3 run.py prepare \